-Following the assignment of the standard quality two-bedroom rent described above, HUD applies a recent mover factor to these rents.
-HUD calculates the recent mover factor as the change between the 5-year 2012-2016 standard quality two-bedroom gross rent and the 1-year 2016 recent mover gross rent for the recent mover factor area.
-HUD does not allow recent mover factors to lower the standard quality base rent; therefore, if the 5-year standard quality rent is larger than the comparable 1-year recent mover rent, the recent mover factor is set to 1.
+mover factor to these rents.
+HUD calculates the recent mover factor as the change between the 5-year 2013-2017 standard quality two-bedroom gross rent and the 1-year 2017 recent mover gross rent for the recent mover factor area.
+HUD does not allow recent mover factors to lower the standard quality base rent; therefore, if the 5-year standard quality rent is larger than the comparable 1-year recent mover rent, the recent mover factor is set to 1 so the base rent is updated and trended.
+When the recent mover factor is greater than one, the base rent is effectively replaced with the recent mover rent for that area and that is what is updated and trended.
+For virtually all metropolitan areas, oneyear recent mover data is the basis for the updated and trended FMRs.

-The calculation of the recent mover factor for FY 2019 continues with the modifications first applied to the FY 2018 FMRs.
-Similar to the statistical reliability requirements for base rents, for a recent mover gross rent estimate to be considered statistically reliable, the estimate must have a margin of error ratio that is less than 50 percent, and the estimate must be based on 100 or more observations.
+The calculation of the recent mover factor for FY 2020 continues to use statistical reliability requirements that are similar to those for base rents.
+That is, for a recent mover gross rent estimate to be considered statistically reliable, the estimate must have a margin of error ratio that is less than 50 percent, and the estimate must be based on 100 or more observations.